As above, so below

 I'm a cynical optimist.
 I think the only way out is through, but once we get through it'll be better.
 Very different, but better.
 Howard Tayler

-It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.
+It is not the most intellectual of the species that survives; it is not the strongest that survives; but the species that survives is the one that is able best to adapt and adjust.
 Charles Darwin

 Power, Lord Acton says, corrupts.
 Not always.
 What power always does is reveal.
 Robert A. Caro

 I suspect that such anti-vaccine movements will kill a lot more people than GM crops.First Minister Carwyn Jones has urged parents to make sure their children have both doses of the MMR vaccine, as his children had.